nash403/hnze.dev/content/pages/en/lets-meet.md

 ---

 After hours, at home, you'll often find me learning something new from a STEM YouTuber *(science, tech, engineering, math)*… or laughing (sometimes crying 👀) in front of a movie or a show.
-And when I have plenty of time, I like diving into cooking projects in the kitchen 😋.
-I'm also your guy if you like soccer or board games!
+And when I have plenty of time, I like diving into cooking projects in the kitchen 😋.<br/>
+I'm also your guy if you are into soccer or board games!

 When I'm outside, I might be out for a quick run, enjoying a beer on a terrace, or exploring different places around the world.
 As a bi-national (French 🇫🇷 + Burundian 🇧🇮), being in touch with other people's cultures gives me tons of inspiration both on a personal level and for my work.